CultureAsData-UIUC/is310-fall-2024-group-6/Experimenting With Datasets Update/README.md

 Successfully processed and cleaned the new .txt files, generating rankings for sentiment and fact/opinion balance.
 Updated dataset now stored in a .csv file with consistent formatting and metadata, ready for visualization and further analysis.

+Based on the sentiment analysis we've conducted on our dataset, all the books show positive polarity, which indicates that they generally have an optimistic or uplifting tone.
+Additionally, the moderate subjectivity suggests that the stories strike a balance between personal, emotional narratives and more objective, factual content.
+This aligns well with the characteristics of children's literature, which often aims to entertain, engage, and impart moral lessons.

+Key Takeaways:
+Positive Sentiment: All the books display a positive tone, which is expected in children's literature, where the goal is often to provide uplifting and enjoyable content.
+Moderate Subjectivity: The stories seem to balance emotional or personal elements with objective, factual ones, a common trait in children's literature, where stories need to be both relatable and informative.

+Next Steps:
+Expand the Analysis: We could extend the sentiment analysis to a larger and more diverse set of children's books, exploring if this positive sentiment holds across different genres and time periods.
+Compare Genres: It would be interesting to analyze how sentiment varies between genres, such as fairy tales versus fantasy fiction or humor, to understand if different genres elicit different emotional tones.
+Visualization: To better present our findings, we plan to create visual representations, such as sentiment distribution charts, that will help us communicate the trends clearly and effectively.
+By further exploring these aspects, we can gain deeper insights into the role of sentiment in children's literature and how it varies across various genres and themes.

 *Individual Contributions:*

 Cindy: Led the initial exploration of data utility, providing a foundational understanding of the dataset's relevance and scope for cultural analysis.